 Having planned this unit well, use it again in the future with a new cohort of students.
 We develop useful understanding about what and how to teach when we refine units and activities as we reteach them, especially about useful activities, teacher questions and what students tend to find difficult.

 Use the Hub’s citizen science portal to locate relevant OCS projects.
-Be inspired by the case studies of teachers Matt Boucher and Melissa Coton and how they embedded OCS projects in their primary science units.
+Be inspired by the case studies of the teachers below and discover how they embedded OCS projects in their primary primary and intermediate science units.

 Citizen science webinars

-In our first citizen science PLD webinar, Greta Dromgool and Sarah Morgan help to make sense of the growing opportunities to engage with citizen science.
-The recording of this webinar is available here.
+In our citizen science PLD webinar, Greta Dromgool and Sarah Morgan help to make sense of the growing opportunities to engage with citizen science.

 Find out more about the research project underpinning this work: Using the Web for Science in the Classroom: Online Citizen Science Participation in Teaching and Learning.
 Discover more about online citizen science, levels of use and how scientists benefit from and use citizens to assist them in their research in this Teaching & Learning Research Initiative education research report, Citizen scientists in the classroom: Investigating the role of online citizen science in primary school science education.